HackaDOT-East-Asia/Summer-HackaDOT-2023/README.md

 `docs`: This directory will include Hackathon related helpful documents

 `teams`: All hackathon registered team project will be included.
+[Details](https://github.com/HackaDOT-East-Asia/hackathon-2023/blob/main/README.md#registration) can be seen here

 ```
 Hackathon-2023